Thanks for having me on your blog, Richard.

-Thanks, Miriam, for a very inspiring post.
+My thanks to this weeks guest for a great post.
 I hope you all enjoyed it.

 While you’re here, why not have a look around the site?
 There are FREE things and a whole lot more, just follow the links at the top of the page.